Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Hamiltonian diagonalization algorithms

-\item \textbf{Runge-Kutta-Fehlberg method.} This is an adaptative Runge-Kutta method\ \cite{Fehlberg1968} that combines the fifth and fourth order Runge-Kutta methods to find the error at each step, obtaining a method of order $O(\Delta\beta^4)$ with an error estimator of order $O(\Delta\beta^5)$ used to tune $\Delta\beta$.
-Good convergence requires a good initial step size.
-Moreover, the theoretical cost of Runge-Kutta-Fehlberg (RKF) starts with six evaluations of matrix-vector multiplication, plus repetitions of evolution steps when the step size is rejected. \end{enumerate} Higher-order methods, while approximating the imaginary-time evolution with lower errors, also require a larger number of evaluations.
-Understanding how many operations, and how many integration steps, is crucial to decide among all methods.
-These cost considerations also led us to discard implicit methods---e.g. an Euler implicit formula, $(1+\Delta\beta/2 H)\psi_{k+1} = (1-\Delta\beta/2)H\psi_k$---which, even though can be implemented using solvers\ \cite{GarciaRipoll2021}, they have a very large and very uncontrolled cost per step.
+Higher-order methods, while approximating the imaginary-time evolution with lower errors, also require more MPO-MPS operations.
+Calibrating this resource and the number of integration steps is crucial to accurately determine the performance requirements of various methods.
+These considerations also led us to discard implicit methods---e.g., an Euler implicit formula, $(1+\Delta H\beta/2)\psi_{k+1} = (1-\Delta H\beta/2)\psi_k$---which, even though can be implemented using conjugate-gradient solvers\ \cite{GarciaRipoll2021}, have a very large and very uncontrolled cost per step.